NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 I think this is going to end up being a long one [^21], and possibly not the easiest post to follow that I've made; mostly because I will likely end up introducing a decent number of topics I haven't talked about here before.
 I guess we'll see how things turn out [^19].

 Historically, one topic of interest to number theorists has been diophantine equations.
-The are equations where you are looking for integer -- or rational, they're basically the same thing [^1] -- solutions.
+The are equations where you are looking for integer solutions.
 One famous example is $$a^2+b^2=c^2$$ where you look for integer solutions.
-In general, there's no overarching method to solve any diophantine equation [^2], and see individual equations may be solved using ad hoc seeming methods.
-For example, the pythagorean equation can be solved [by project points from the unit circle onto a line](../number-theory) [^3].
+In general, there's no overarching method to solve any diophantine equation [^2], and so individual equations may be solved using ad hoc seeming methods.
+For example, the pythagorean equation can be solved [by projecting points from the unit circle onto a line](../number-theory) [^3].
 Another (class of) well-known example(s) is due to Fermat: $$a^n+b^n=c^n, n>2$$, but we'll put off solving this one until a later post.

-This post is all about solving Pell's equation (of course, $$x,y,d$$ are integers)
+This post is all about solving Pell's equation (here, of course, $$x,y,$$ and $$d$$ are integers)

 $$\begin{align*}
 x^2-dy^2 = 1 && d>1